 We purchase every product we review with our own funds — we never accept anything from product manufacturers.

 When Roku burst on to the TV scene, they practically invented a new product category: the streaming media box.
 Since then, others have tried to copy their successes, but none has come close to matching how simple Roku makes it to watch streaming internet video from the comfort of our own TVs.
 Now, the streaming box giant has taken a big step toward expand their business model by selling its own TV sets with Roku functionality baked right in.

 Roku’s TV brand, TCL, pairs the Roku streaming platform with impressive hardware technologies like 4K resolution and High Dynamic Range (HDR).
 By unifying the Roku platform and TV into one device, TCL TVs simplify streaming even more – all from a single remote.

 Our mission at BestReviews is to provide our users with honest, easy-to-understand reviews of the products they care most about.
-Our integrity is a big deal to us – that’s why we don’t accept any form of compensation from manufacturers, and we buy every product we test ourselves with our own money.

 Read our TCL TV shopping guide to see what separates TCL TVs from the pack, then check out our recommended models in the grid above to determine which one is right for you.